trewzaki/echo-lab-go/README.md

 ## Steps
 1. Run command `go mod init {{your_module_name}}`
-2. Implement all incommplete APIs in main.go file, ./models ./controllers directories
+2. Implement all incomplete APIs in main.go file, ./models ./controllers directories
 3. Run command `go run main.go` to test your API system, You can test with any tool example: Postman, curl

 ## Reference